 Document Type : Original Article

-PhD Student, Department of Curriculum Planning, Department of Educational Sciences, Faculty of Literature and Humanities, Islamic Azad University, Research Sciences Branch, Tehran, Iran.
+PhD Student, Department of Curriculum Planning, Department of Educational Sciences, Faculty of Literature and Humanities, Islamic Azad University, Science and Research Branch, Tehran, Iran.

 Faculty member (Professor) Research Institute, Research and Planning Organization

 Faculty member of Allameh Taba Taba University, Faculty of Psychology of Educational Sciences, Tehran, Iran

 Purpose: The purpose of this study was to explain the effectiveness of teaching-learning strategies on the professional competence of adult education educators of the Literacy Movement Organization.